Skip to Main Content

 Create a New Course

-Your Canvas course can be organized by topics or timeframe using Modules.
+Next, use Modules to organize the course by topics, weeks or other thematic units.
 In a module, items can be added to link to Files, Pages, Assignments, Discussions and Quizzes.

-The image below shows course modules for the first two weeks of the semester.
+• The image below shows course modules for the first two weeks of a semester.
 At the very top, the instructor includes a module containing important information.
 The rest are weekly modules.

 sample course modules; one module details items of content